gargpriyank/IBM-Edge-Workshop/docs/reference-architecture-devices.md

-# IBM Edge Application Manager - Reference Architecture for Devices
+# IEAM  Reference Architecture for Devices

 - Focus is on the outermost edge, the edge devices region.
 - This Reference Architecture is most optimal for use cases involving a large Smart Device farm with agents installed